rcmdnk/git-gpt-commit/README.md

 ### Cancel a commit

 To cancel a commit, just remove all messages and exit a editor as usual unless `--allow-empty-message` is given.

-### -a option

-For now, when you use `-a` option, modified files will be added and they are not reverted even if you cancel the commit.